 Configuring the GitLab integration#

-To configure the GitLab integration, open your project Settings, tab Integrations.
+To configure the GitLab integration, open your repository Settings, tab Integrations.

 Pull Request Status#

-Adds a report to your merge requests showing whether your merge requests and coverage are up to standards or not as configured on the quality settings of your project.
-To see the coverage status, ensure that you enable the option Coverage in the quality settings.
+Adds a report to your merge requests showing whether your merge requests and coverage are up to standards or not as configured on the quality gate rules for your project.
+You can then optionally block merging merge requests that aren't up to standards.

 Pull Request Comment#